-Detail design planning will be getting underway in 2013.
-This planning process, including environmental studies, is funded by a County Transportation Authority Measure A grant, and will take approximately 18-24 months.
-A joint County/MCC committee will plan the public outreach and meetings for this process.
+Detail design planning will be getting underway in late 2013, funded by a County Transportation Authority Measure A Congestion Management grant.
+The planning & environmental studies will take approximately 18-24 months.
+Planning steps and public process are described here.

 Highway 1 Parallel Trail

 The Parallel Trail has long been envisioned as an east-of-highway multi-use transportation trail connecting the Midcoast communities to each other and to Half Moon Bay.
 In 2013 the County will apply for two funding opportunities for design and environmental studies (everything up to, but not including, construction) for two separate segments of the trail:

 Devil's Slide Tunnel & Trail

 Devil's Slide Coast website welcomes the opening of the tunnel in March 2013.
 The former Devil’s Slide roadway will be converted into a multi-modal segment of the California Coastal Trail, managed by County Parks, to open by March 2014 (project plans).

 Bike/Ped Crossing - Site plans for public access/parking at north and south portals.
 After much discussion about safety and crossing alternatives at the south portal, Caltrans moved forward with an at-grade crossing with an on-demand pedestrian crossing signal.